Neutralizer/NotBootSpringMVCQuotes/README.md

 13) Added filters for main endpoint - /quotes
 14) Added monitoring support - prometheus(on port 9090) and grafana(on port 3000)
 15) Added source field to entity
+16) Added dev and prod profiles
+17) Added mysql database for prod profile.
+H2 is still used for dev profile